 How to Talk to Youth

-Children should understand that cannabis, like other prescription drugs, is a powerful medicine for adults.
+Children should understand that cannabis is both a powerful medicine and an enjoyable recreational stimulant for adults.
 While it can be used to treat many symptoms, disorders and diseases safely, it is not harmless- especially for teens.
 Here are a few facts from the National Institute of Health that can be helpful to share with your children:

 Here are some further helpful tips on talking to minors about cannabis: